hashicorp/terraform-provider-azurerm/website/docs/r/local_network_gateway.html.markdown

 * `resource_group_name` - (Required) The name of the resource group in which to create the local network gateway.
 Changing this forces a new resource to be created.

-* `location` - (Required) The location/region where the local network gateway is Changing this forces a new resource to be created. created.
+* `location` - (Required) The location/region where the local network gateway is created.
 Changing this forces a new resource to be created.

 * `address_space` - (Optional) The list of string CIDRs representing the address spaces the gateway exposes.